udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

     : The dir that you are currently working in

 *Home Dir*
-    : An enviorment variable ( We will talk about envorimenal var later) that represents a user base dir
+    : An enviorment variable ( We will talk about enviormental var later) that represents a user base dir

 *Root Dir*
     : A dir of the highest level